simmel-project/simmel-scripts/README.md

 rm -rf build-simmel        # Remove any existing directory -- this is important if the .ld file changes make BOARD=simmel          # Build circuitpython
 ```

+## Loading Circuit Python

+You can load `build-simmel/firmware.elf` via GDB, or load `build-simmel/firmware.uf2` via the bootloader.